Guitar Lessons

 • Pick or picks

-• An electronic guitar tuner (unless your guitar has a built-in tuner)
+• An electronic guitar tuner (unless your guitar has a built-in tuner) or tuner app on your smart phone

 • Instructional book(s) to be determined by me